emmanuelroecker/php-w3cvalidator/README.md

 The recommended way to install is through [composer](http://getcomposer.org).

-Edit your `composer.json` and add:
+Edit your `composer.json` and add :

 ```json
 {